-Wendi is the Founding Artistic Director of Rhythm Nation Tap Company, and dances with Foot Poetry Tap Ensemble.
+Wendi is the Founding Artistic Director of Rhythm Nation Tap Company, and Time Bomb Tap Company, both based out of Utah.

 She has trained under tap greats including Savion Glover, Diane Walker, Chloe Arnold, Jason Samuels Smith, Bril Barrett, Rusty Frank, Ayodele Casel, Mike Minery, Anthony Morigerato, Ivery Wheeler, Jared Grimes, Melinda Sullivan.

 Wendi was the Founder and Director of the Dance Makers Studio for 10 years.
 Her team and solo choreography has won many awards at the state as well as national level.
 Wendi is a highly sought-after teacher and is on tap faculty at Brigham Young University, The Dance Club, Center Stage, and Millennium Dance Complex SLC.
 She is faculty and director for the Utah Tap Fest, and guest faculty at LV Tap Fest and Nashville Tap Experiment.
 Wendi is committed to teaching the highest level of technique, and inspiring her students to achieve personal bests every day.